 The rapid growth of the state has left many people - especially natives and long time residents - feeling lost and bewildered.

 Many memories of old Florida places and times trigger our sense of nostalgia.
 Many times we look back longingly at the way things used to be.

-The collection of images, postcards, stories, history, and culture on this website try to take us back to a simpler time.
+The collection of images, postcards, stories, history, and culture on this website try to take us back to these times.

 Florida Vintage Maps is a collection of maps, including road maps, that show you the way the state was from the very earliest times up until now.

 Florida Vintage Postcards capture earlier times and places that are a colorful way to help you enjoy the past.
 Some you will remember.